gregdan3/sona-toki/README.md

 I wrote it with a variety of scraps and lessons learned from a prior project, [ilo pi toki pona taso, "toki-pona-only tool"](https://github.com/gregdan3/ilo-pi-toki-pona-taso).
 That tool will be rewritten to use this library shortly.

-If you've ever worked on a similar project, you know the question "is this message in [language]" is not a consistent one- the environment, time, preferences of the speaker, and much more, can all alter whether a given message is "in toki pona," and this applies to essentially any language.
+If you've ever worked on a similar project, you know the question "is this message in [language]" is not a consistent one- the environment, time, preferences of the speaker, and much more, can all alter whether a given message is "in" any specific language, and this question applies to Toki Pona too.

-This project "solves" that complex problem by offering a highly configurable and incredibly lazy parser
+This project "solves" that complex problem by offering a highly configurable parser, so you can tune it to your preferences and goals.

 ## Quick Start